When do I need a permit?

 - You will be notified once an assessment has been completed.

 - If your works involve closing any of our roads, you will need to provide 7 days written notification to surrounding residents.
-You can download our notification letter template to assist you.
+Please use our Road Closure Notification Template to assist you.
 All stakeholders within 100m must be notified.
-All letters must be stamped approved by Council prior to distribution.
 Please also attach a map for the proposed delivery are of the notification for approval.
 Permits will not be activated if the letter has not been approved.

 How long will my application take to process?